-The Upton Ecological and Research Reserve (Upton Reserve) is a 530-acre portion located on the eastern edge the BNL property and straddles the Peconic River.
+The Upton Ecological and Research Reserve (Upton Reserve), established by DOE in 2000, is a 530-acre portion of the Lab located on the eastern edge the BNL property and straddles the Peconic River.
 The Upton Reserve is made available for ecological research through the Natural Resource Program.
-Limited funding for research in the northeast, including the Upton Reserve, is provided by the Foundation for Ecological Research in the Northeast (FERN).